A7KH1717/Assignments_Ahmad/README.md

 ## Usage
 For each Assignment there is an own folder containing the required files.
 The primary solution is in the jupyter notebook.
+It contains both the source code and the documentation.
 In each directory there is a `requirements.txt` with the required libraries.

 ## Group Members
 - Julius Porbeck